 AMI - Area Median Income - the midpoint of a specific region's income distribution - half of families earn more than the median and half earn less than the median.
-For housing policy, income thresholds set relative to the area median income - such as 80% of the area median income - identify households eligible to live in incomerestricted housing units and the affordability of housing units to low-income households.
+For housing policy, income thresholds set relative to the area median income-such as 80% of the area median income-identify households eligible to live in income-restricted housing units and the affordability of housing units to low-income households.

-- CAHS Coordinated Access to Housing and Shelter - the process that conducts intake assessments to determine the most appropriate referral for homeless families and individuals seeking emergency shelter. - CDBG Community Development Block Grant an annual entitlement grant of federal dollars, from HUD to the City of Saint Paul, used to fund activities that primarily benefit low/moderate-income citizens. - CDC Community Development Corporation a nonprofit, community-based organizations focused on revitalizing the areas in which they are located, typically low-income, underserved neighborhoods that have experienced significant disinvestment. - CFR Code of Federal Regulations Federal regulations; HUD regulations are at 24 CFR. - CHSP Congregate Housing Services Program develops individualized services for elderly or disabled STPHA residents to maintain his/her independence. - Conduit Revenue Bonds are tax-exempt revenue bonds issued by the HRA and are used for not-for-profit organization capital improvement projects. - Consolidated Plan (Con Plan) a required strategic plan for any local unit of government receiving HUD funds which requires the jurisdiction to assess their affordable housing and community development needs and market conditions, and to make data-driven, place-based investment decisions. - CoC Continuum of Care a comprehensive system designed to move individuals and families from homelessness to permanent housing by providing specialized assistance (e.g., job training, psychological counseling, budget counseling, education, etc.). - CROP Community Resource Outreach Project weekly outreach at the City's Central and Rondo Community Libraries to provide referrals to community services and resources. - CVZ Commercial Vitality Zone invests in neighborhood commercial districts to promote city-wide vitality, growth, and equity.
-Project areas are catalytic projects leverage other investments and opportunity to build off existing plans; are targeted toward areas of concentrated poverty and/or where 50% or more of residents are people of color (ACP or ACP50); increase vitality, strengthen commercial areas and make them more vibrant; and funded projects will grow the tax base. - CWRC Citywide Resident Council its purpose is to advocate for residents before STPHA and other agencies; evaluate physical and social conditions at respective developments or buildings; encourage programs and activities designed to promote leadership, self-sufficiency, safety, and education; and encourage good working relationships between residents and STPHA staff. - DOL Department of Labor a department of the U.S. federal government responsible for occupational safety, wage and hour standards, unemployment insurance benefits, reemployment services, and some economic statistics.
-The purpose is to foster, promote, and develop the wellbeing of wage earners, job seekers, and retirees;
+ASL - American Sign Language - a system of communication using visual gestures and signs and serves as the predominant sign language of Deaf communities in the United States and most of English-speaking Canada

+CAHS - Coordinated Access to Housing and Shelter - the process that conducts intake assessments to determine the most appropriate referral for homeless families and individuals seeking emergency shelter.

+CDBG - Community Development Block Grant - an annual entitlement grant of federal dollars, from HUD to the City of Saint Paul, used to fund activities that primarily benefit low/moderate-income citizens.

+CDC - Community Development Corporations - are nonprofit, community-based organizations focused on revitalizing the areas in which they are located, typically low-income, underserved neighborhoods that have experienced significant disinvestment.

+CFR - Code of Federal Regulations - Federal regulations; HUD regulations are at 24 CFR.

+CHSP - Congregate Housing Services Program - develops individualized services for elderly or disabled STPHA residents to maintain his/her independence.

+Conduit Revenue Bonds - are tax-exempt revenue bonds issued by the HRA and are used for not-for-profit organization capital improvement projects.

+Consolidated Plan (Con Plan) - a required strategic plan for any local unit of government receiving HUD funds which requires the jurisdiction to assess their affordable housing and community development needs and market conditions, and to make data-driven, place-based investment decisions.

+CoC - Continuum of Care - a comprehensive system designed to move individuals and families from homelessness to permanent housing by providing specialized assistance (e.g., job training, psychological counseling, budget counseling, education, etc.).

+CROP - Community Resource Outreach Project - Weekly outreach at the City's Central and Rondo Community Library to provide referrals to community resources.

+CWRC - Citywide Resident Council - Its purpose is to advocate for residents before STPHA and other agencies; evaluate physical and social conditions at respective developments or buildings; encourage programs and activities designed to promote leadership, self-sufficiency, safety, and education; and encourage good working relationships between residents and STPHA staff.

-improve working conditions; advance opportunities for profitable employment; and assure work-related benefits and rights.
+DOL - Department of Labor - a department of the U.S. federal government responsible for occupational safety, wage and hour standards, unemployment insurance benefits, reemployment services, and some economic statistics.
+The purpose is to foster, promote, and develop the wellbeing of wage earners, job seekers, and retirees; improve working conditions; advance opportunities for profitable employment; and assure work-related benefits and rights.